Margin Pricing Strategy for Higher Field Service Profit Margins

 Knowing and Controlling Labor Costs

-In simplest terms, improving profit margins is a matter of increasing revenue, reducing costs, or both.
+In simplest terms, improving profit margins for service businesses is a matter of increasing revenue, reducing costs, or both.
 Labor is the biggest single line item in most HVAC and similar service companies.
 You cannot set prices that will allow a good profit if you don’t know the actual costs of labor.

 You are paying your techs for each hour they work but they aren’t producing revenue every hour.
 After you subtract calls to make free estimates, callbacks, travel time, stops for fuel, restocking their trucks, and completing paperwork, most techs bill less than half their total hours.